Eucalyptus muelleriana

 Eucalyptus muelleriana, commonly known as yellow stringybark, is a species of medium-sized to tall tree that is endemic to southeastern Australia.
-It has rough, stingy bark on the trunk and branches, lance-shaped to curved adult leaves, flower buds in groups of between seven and eleven, white flowers and cup-shaped to shortened spherical fruit.
+It has rough, stringy bark on the trunk and branches, lance-shaped to curved adult leaves, flower buds in groups of between seven and eleven, white flowers and cup-shaped to shortened spherical fruit.

 Description

 Eucalyptus muelleriana is a tree that typically grows to a height of 40 m and forms a lignotuber.
 It has rough, stringy, greyish bark from the base of the trunk to the thinnest branches.
 Young plants and coppice regrowth have lance-shaped leaves that are glossy dark green on the upper surface, paler below, 55-135 mm long, 10-50 mm wide and petiolate.
 Adult leaves are lance-shaped to curved, glossy green but slightly paler on the lower surface, 80-200 mm long and 14-45 mm wide on a petiole 5-20 mm long.
 The flower buds are arranged in leaf axils in groups of seven, nine or eleven on an unbranched peduncle 5-20 mm long, the individual buds on pedicels 2-5 mm long.
 Mature buds are oval, 5-7 mm long and 3-4 mm wide with a conical to rounded operculum.
 Flowering occurs between January and May and the flowers are white.
 The fruit is a woody, cup-shortened to shortened spherical capsule 6-10 mm long and 7-12 mm wide with the valves level with the rim or slightly protruding.